openebs-archive/openebs-docs/docs/t-mayastor.md

 ### mayastor CSI agent's log file

 When having a problem with (un)mounting volume on an application node, this log file can be useful.
-Generally all nodes in the cluster run mayastor CSI agent, so it's good to know which node is having the problem and inspect the log file only on that node.
+Generally, all nodes in the cluster run mayastor CSI agent, so it's good to know which node is having the problem and inspect the log file only on that node.